Where to Find the Best Bagels in London

 Roni’s Bagel Bakery

-Roni Avital has been churning out high-quality bagels since 1989 and also making topnotch cream cheese.
+Roni Avital has been churning out high-quality bagels since 1989 and also making top notch cream cheese.
 The bakery also serves great chicken soup, as well as falafels and salads.

-Beigel Bake
+Beigel Bake Brick Lane Bakery.

-People associate the street with Indian restaurants but before the Bengalis started setting up shop, it was actually home to a sizable Jewish community, making Beigel Bake, and a few other bagel shops, something of a beloved artifact.
+Since 1974, Beigel Bake has been churning out lovely bagels, or beigels, as they prefer to write it the old way, in Brick Lane.
+People associate the street with Indian restaurants but before the Bengalis, it was home to a sizable Jewish community.
+This makes Beigel Bake, and a few other bagel shops, something of a beloved artifact.
+Choose from a selection of bagels, including the ever-popular everything bagel.
+Plus bagel sandwiches with everything from tuna to hummus to Nutella.

 Beigel Bake storefront as a car passes in front of it and customers walk inside.